DIY Budget Spring Cleaning

 This is the trickiest part of budgeting!
 You can estimate monthly expenses like childcare because you see the amount leaving your account every week or every month.
 You’re familiar with it.
 But in reality, some expenses happen less often than this.
 Start by thinking of one or two large expenses that pop up once or twice a year, or are for differing amounts.
 For example, paying your registration fee for your car, holiday expenses, tires for your vehicle, vacation expenses, etc. Take something like that, and think about how much it's going to cost, or estimate how much it's going to cost.
 And then divide that by the number of months that you have until that thing is going to happen.
 See if you can set aside some funds for that ahead of time so that you don't have to go into debt when it happens.

 If you feel ready to tackle this - maybe you have somewhat of a workable budget on a monthly basis, but then when those other random things come up, you're always scrambling.
 Oh, yeah, there's that yearly fee for the gym membership, and it's $150 a year, and I never remember it.
 Maybe that's something that you could work into the monthly budget and kind of put aside $10 a month instead of waiting for that big one to come at the end.
-Again, if you want more help with a monthly budget - Check out our free eBook: How To Create A Monthly Budget That Works.
+Again, if you want more help with a monthly budget - Check out our free eBook: Ultimate Budget Plan to Save You Time and Free Your Money.

 5. Shred Up